Stop Wandering, Find the Keys: LLMs Discriminate Key States for Efficient Multi-Agent Exploration: Method

-We design prompts to alleviate the burden of labor-intensive prompt engineering across tasks.
-As illustrated in Fig.~\ref{fig:framework}, each task's prompt is structured by a standardized prompt template and task information.
-The prompt template, consistent across tasks, primarily contains several role instructions to guide LLM in role understandings~(including promoting labor division among agents in MARL) and output constraints.
-For a new task with symbolic state space, the prompt template requires only essential details, i.e., the task description and the state form, which can be easily extracted from the task document without additional processing, making it less demanding than previous methods~\citep{ma2023eureka, du2023guiding}.
-An extension to vision-based tasks is described in Appendix~\ref{appsec:imgbased}.
+\textbf{Prompt design} aims to (i) alleviate the burden of labor-intensive prompt engineering and (ii) facilitate multi-agent cooperation through labor division.
+To do so, we structure the prompt with a standardized prompt template and task information, as shown in Figure~1(b).
+Our designed \textit{prompt template} is consistent across tasks and primarily includes role instructions to help LLM understand its role, as well as JSON output constraints.
+To encourage \textit{multi-agent cooperation}, we prompt LLM to promote labor division among agents via assigning different roles to agents in key states.
+For a symbolic state task, the prompt only requires essential details, i.e., the task description and the state form, which can be easily extracted from the task document without extra processing, making it less demanding than previous methods~\cite{ma2023eureka, du2023guiding}.
+LLM then generates key state definitions and discriminator functions, which can be easily extracted from the JSON response.
+We also scale it to vision-based tasks in \ref{appsec:imgbased}.

-Considering that LLM sometimes generates inaccurate responses and non-executable codes, we develop a Self-Check mechanism to enable LLM's autonomous evaluation and response improvement, which is inspired by recent approaches~\citep{shinn2023reflexion, dhuliawala2023chain}.
-The mechanism comprises two checking operations: LLM rethinking and code verification.
+\textbf{A Self-Check mechanism} is adopted to enable LLM's autonomous evaluation and response improvement, mitigating issues such as hallucinated outputs and non-executable code.
+This design is inspired by recent approaches~\cite{shinn2023reflexion, dhuliawala2023chain, qu2024latent}.
+The mechanism comprises two checking operations: (i) LLM rethinking and (ii) code verification.
 The former prompts LLM with a set of queries for self-assessment, ensuring compliance with specified criteria.
 The latter verifies the executability of discriminator functions with actual state inputs, providing feedback until all functions are executable.
+Notably, LEMAE can be easily extended to incorporate on-training LLM feedback, such as verifying the correctness of identified key states.
+Yet, we aim to minimize the computational overhead of integrating LLMs, and current results in Table~\ref{fig:ablate}(c) show that this simple pre-training design already achieves strong robustness and efficiency, leaving further extensions to future work.

+\textbf{LEMAE significantly reduces application constraints and costs}, enhancing its practicality in multi-agent RL: (i) It incorporates task-relevant information into symbolic states while circumventing predefined components such as observation captioners~\cite{du2023guiding} or environment codes~\cite{xie2023text2reward}, which require manual fine-tuning, probably unavailable in practice, or could introduce risk from extra information. (ii) The reusability of discriminator functions avoids frequent calls, and our method empirically requires fewer than three LLM inferences for a specific task, contributing only a few additional seconds of runtime, which is negligible relative to the hours needed for RL training.

-We use GPT-4-turbo from OpenAI API and prompt details are attached in Appendix~\ref{appsec:prompt}.
+We have adopted typical LLMs, including GPT-4-turbo~\cite{achiam2023gpt} and the open-source Llama-3.3-70B-Instruct~\cite{grattafiori2024llama}, indicating strong adaptability.
+Prompt details are in \ref{appsec:prompt}.